jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

             }
         } while (!isset($result));

-Aborting a multipart upload
+Aborting a Multipart Upload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, you may not want to resume an upload though, and would rather just
+Sometimes, you might not want to resume an upload, and would rather
 abort the the whole thing when an error occurs.
 This is also easy using the
 data contained in the ``UploadState`` object.